reritom/region-app-example/region-app/README.md

 - Originally I used Pandas for reading the CSV used for seeding the database, however it turns out that that doesn't work well with the docker alpine images, this is discussed in ![this thread](https://stackoverflow.com/questions/49037742/why-does-it-take-ages-to-install-pandas-on-alpine-linux), so I had to fallback to a different module.

 ## Installation
+Note: All the following commands assume you are inside the `region-app` subdirectory.
 ```
 # Create and activate your given env (conda, venv, etc)
 ...